AppleBreak1/Z390-Designare-Customac/README.md

         - Drop OEM DMAR Table in config.plist
         - Inject modified DMAR Table(Reserved Memory Regions removed) in Config.plist

 - USBWakeFixup.kext (Works with SSDT-USBW.
 Causes Bluetooth issue in Monterey or Higher; thus set minkernel to 19.0 and max kernel to 20.9.9)

+   Note: One may wish to continue using USBWakeFixup.kext on Monterey or higer.
+If so, you may use [Bluesnooze](https://github.com/odlp/bluesnooze) as a workaround for the bluetooth issue caused by this kext.

 # Drivers